 Currently, UTSA has various identity-based Affinity Groups (see list below).
 The Office of Inclusive Excellence supports these groups in promoting a sense of belonging for employees and providing a community.
 We encourage the formation of new affinity groups and would like to support any employees looking to start a new group.
 Please reach out to the Office of Inclusive Excellence for any support that you may need.

 If you are interested in establishing a new affinity group or want to re-activate your affinity group registration for the upcoming academic year, please fill out the New Affinity Group Registration Form or the Renewal Affinity Group Registration Form.

 List of Affinity Groups

-The Association of Chinese Professors at UTSA mission is promote academic activities, career development, and professional success of Chinese professors at UTSA, and to present and represent Chinese professors at UTSA as a collectivity to the general UTSA community and the outside world.
+The Association of Chinese Professors at UTSA mission is to promote academic activities, career development, and professional success of Chinese professors at UTSA, and to present and represent Chinese professors at UTSA as a collectivity to the general UTSA community and the outside world.

 The Association of Chinese Professors at UTSA serves as a means for members to keep in touch with one another; to share experiences, common concerns, and information; to exchange professional achievements; to represent members' common interests and develop collective professional projects; and to promote academic, scholarly exchanges between China and America and other countries.

-We, the University of Texas at San Antonio LGBTQA+ Faculty and Staff Association (LGBTQA+ FSA), endeavor by our organization, presence, and visibility to help create a safe and supportive professional environment for all lesbian, gay, bisexual, transgender, questioning, and ally faculty and staff of UTSA.
-The LGBTQA+ FSA is an inclusive professional organization that serves as a resource and advocacy group for employees and their families.
+We, the University of Texas at San Antonio Pride Faculty and Staff Association, endeavor by our organization, presence, and visibility to help create a safe and supportive professional environment for all lesbian, gay, bisexual, transgender, questioning, and ally faculty and staff of UTSA.
+The Pride Faculty and Staff Association is an inclusive professional organization that serves as a resource and advocacy group for employees and their families.

 - To help faculty and staff across the university understand and model behaviors that contribute to making UTSA a productive learning and working environment for gay and lesbian employees and students.